crocme10/zero2prod/README.md

 - Using axum instead of actix-web (many developers seem to do that.)
 - I use cucumber for integration testing.
 - I don't use any error library
+- Using different database executor depending on the environment: Connection in Production, or Transaction in Testing.
 - Maybe xtask?
 - Maybe opentelemetry?
 - Maybe frontend?